pekrau/chaos/README.md

 # chaos

-Web service for a repository of notes, links and files with no intrinsic order.
+Web service for a repository of notes, links, images and files with no intrinsic order.

 Currently lacks user account handling; a single set of username & password is hard-wired in environment variables.